bunsanweb/hashnet/readme.md

 # Hashnet

-"hashnet" is decentralaized universal event system for [anatta](https://github.com/anatta-project/anatta)
+"hashnet" is decentralized universal event system for [anatta](https://github.com/anatta-project/anatta)

-This project is a proof of cencept code of the hashnet.
+This project is a proof of concept code of the hashnet.

-## howto
+## How to setup

-Preparing the code, clone with git then "npn install" to resolve dependencies.
+Preparing the code, clone with git then "npm install" to resolve dependencies.

 ```bash
 $ git clone https://github.com/anatta-project/hashnet.git